 Most openings are found in Paphos, Larnaca, Limassol, Famagusta and Nicosia.
-Working hours are typically 20-30 hours per week, with salaries and benefits dependent on your qualifications.
-However, monthly pay usually begins at around €1,850 (£1,315).
+Working hours are typically 20 to 30 hours per week, with salaries and benefits dependent on your qualifications.
+Many private institutions offer benefits to teachers such as shipping or moving allowances.

 You can browse teaching opportunities in Cyprus at:

 There is no national legislation on student placements; instead, internships and work experience is organised by universities, professional bodies and other stakeholders.
 Options include:

 - Work and Travel Cyprus - This is designed for young EU citizens seeking international work experience.
 It offers placements in coastal hotels and restaurants for a minimum of three months.
 Most positions include accommodation and meals.